BM-Fisher/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map returns a new array while .forEach does not return any values.
+Values need to be pushed into an already existing array or changed in the existing array with the forEach function.

 2. What is the difference between a function and a method?
+Methoda are in an object whereas a function is independent of an object.
+Method is actually a type of fucntion that is called from inside of an object.

 3. What is closure?
+Closures are three scoped( its scope, encloding functions scope, and global) inner functions that are able to access the outer functions variables in addition to global variables.
+Brackets usually repersent a properties closure.

 4. Describe the four rules of the 'this' keyword.
+   Window/Default Binding: When used in the global scope .this keyword is represented by the window object in browswer.
+   Implicit Binding: Where dot notation is used in reference. 'this' references the object left of the dot.
+   Explicit Binding: Where you call that specific item with .call(), .bind() or .apply() New Binding: Refers to when object is originally created.
+Uses the new keyword

 5. Why do we need super() in an extended class?
+    Super is what passes the properties that are being 'extend'ed into the new object/function.
 ## Project Set up

 Follow these steps to set up and work on your project: